jphhoeks/jboss-seam/README.md

 ## Note for flex users.

 In version 2.3.16.ayg BlazeDS is upgraded to Apache Flex BlazeDS 4.7.3.

-One change is you must provide a service.xml yourself (seam can not provide a default one by itself now), by creating a /WEB-INF/flex/services-config.xml file or using other file name and provide it via ``init-param`` named  ``services.configuration.file`` in web.xml
+One change is you must provide a service-config.xml yourself (Seam can not provide a default one by itself now), by creating a ``/WEB-INF/flex/services-config.xml`` file or using other file name and provide it via ``init-param`` named  ``services.configuration.file`` in web.xml